Why It Works

 If I could go back in time and un-buy the St. Elizabeth so that I'd only have my DIY allspice dram at home, I would.
 This isn't because St. Elizabeth is bad—it's actually delicious.
 In fact, when I taste the commercial and DIY versions side by side, St. Elizabeth has a slight edge over homemade.
 But allspice dram isn't something you drink straight.

 Once that cocktail shaker is out, I can't really tell the difference between the two.
 Saving money is rarely my motivation for DIY, but in this case, I just don't think the commercial version is worth the giant price difference.
 Buying allspice dram costs about five times as much as making it, and it definitely isn't five times better.

-If you're a tiki obsessive, your bar may be incomplete without a store-bought bottle.
+If you're a tiki fan, your bar may be incomplete without a store-bought bottle.
 But the casual drinker will be satisfied with the finished cocktails that come from homemade allspice dram.

 1 cup light rum

 Crush allspice berries in a mortar and pestle or grind them in a spice grinder.
 You want coarse, large pieces and not a fine grind.